 This paper fulfils a number of the promises made by the cabinet to the House of Representatives: not only concerning the economic value of culture, but also investing in culture and philanthropy.
-This stresses, quite unnecessarily, that the cabinet wishes to deepen the interaction between culture and the economy, to establish permanent links, and consequently to strengthen the strategic partnership between the Ministry of Education, Culture and Science and the Ministry of Economic Affairs.
+It stresses, moreover, that the cabinet wishes to deepen the interaction between culture and the economy, to establish permanent links, and consequently to strengthen the strategic partnership between the Ministry of Education, Culture and Science and the Ministry of Economic Affairs.

-The Minister of Economic Affairs
+Minister of Economic Affairs